cphgeno/clinvar-api-upload/README.md

 ## Questions
-All enquiries about the code can be directed to @lprob
+All enquiries about the code can be directed to luca.robinson@regionh.dk